clap-rs/clap/README.md

 Command Line Argument Parser for Rust

-# Important note on clap 3.0

-Clap 3.0 is under development and available on the [v3-master](https://github.com/clap-rs/clap/tree/v3-master).
-When sending a pull request, ensure that it is against v3-master branch and not already covered by the 3.0 refactor.
-Thanks!

 It is a simple-to-use, efficient, and full-featured library for parsing command line arguments and subcommands when writing console/terminal applications.

 * [documentation](https://docs.rs/clap/)
 * [website](https://clap.rs/)
 * [video tutorials](https://www.youtube.com/playlist?list=PLza5oFLQGTl2Z5T8g1pRkIynR3E0_pc7U)

+# Important note on clap 3.0

+Clap 3.0 is under development and available on the [`master` branch](https://github.com/clap-rs/clap/tree/master), however the latest offically released version is still v2.33 (on the [`v2-master` branch](https://github.com/clap-rs/clap/tree/v2-master)).

+Please consider supporting v3.0 moving forward, however if sending a pull request that is for v2.x please ensure that it is against `v2-master` branch.
+Thanks!
+Also please note that v2.x will not remain in active development (sans security fixes) once v3.0 is officially released.

 Table of Contents
 =================